technomile/Heroku-WordPress/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 == Installation ==

 Requirements:

 1. PHP version >= 5.3.0
-2. You need to have PHP-curl extension enabled.
+2. You need to have PHP-curl extension enabled in order to send attachments.
 3. To send emails through SMTP you need to install also the 'Swift Mailer' plugin.
-After installing 'Swift Mailer' plugin, you must have PHP-short_open_tag setting enabled in your php.ini file.

 To upload the SendGrid Plugin .ZIP file: